 Opioid Use Disorder (OUD) is an illness.
 Sometimes, to recover from an illness, you just need rest and time for your body to heal.
 But sometimes, you need medication to help your body fight the disease.

 Medication-Assisted Treatment (MAT), also known as Medication for Opioid Use Disorder (MOUD), provides the tools needed to overcome OUD.
-It combines medication with therapy to give a person a better chance at overcoming the addiction.
+It combines medication with therapy to give a person a better chance at overcoming the addiction and entering long-term recovery.
 The medication assists the body, while the therapy helps develop coping and healthy living skills.
 The ultimate goal is full recovery, regardless of how long that takes or what path is used to get there.

 There are three primary medications used for treating OUD.
 To understand these medications, it is important to know a little about how opioids work.